 - Flathead Screwdriver

-- Staple gun
+- Staple gun – this is a must-have

 Even though I got the sofa for a steal, upholstery weight fabric can be expensive and it takes a LOT of fabric to reupholster a sofa.
 I consulted a few upholstery yardage charts and it looked like I would need 9 –12 yards of fabric for my sofa.
 Most upholstery weight fabric is $20+ per yard which would mean more than $200 just for the fabric!

 Instead I went with an alternative fabric that’s an old favorite among thrifty DIYers – drop cloth.
 Drop cloth is a heavy duty fabric that is very inexpensive and looks a lot like linen.
 You can bleach or dye drop cloth, but it also looks really nice in it’s natural color.

 To prepare the drop cloths, I simply washed and dried them and then got to work.
 It is a good idea to also iron your fabric at this point, but I was impatient and skipped this step.

-Removing the old Upholstery
+Removing the Old Upholstery

 This isn’t a crazy ‘demo day’, rip it all off kind of project.
 You want to remove everything very carefully and pay lots of attention as you work.
 Removing the old upholstery will teach you pretty much everything you need to know when it comes time to add the new upholstery.

 To remove all of those staples you have two choices.
 The first method is to use a flat head screwdriver to pry the staples loose and then use needle nose pliers to pull the staples out.
 This method works great, but it takes a lot of time and your hands will get very tired.